NVIDIAGameWorks/Falcor/Docs/Tutorials/01-Mogwai-Usage.md

                                         times.
       --rebuild-cache                   Rebuild the scene cache.
       -d, --debug-shaders               Generate shader debug info.
+      --enable-debug-layer              Enable debug layer (enabled by default in Debug build).
 ```

 Using `--silent` together with `--script` allows to run Mogwai for rendering in the background.